RWS/Sdl-studio-powershell-toolkit/README.md

     - If you wish to use the GroupShare extension, ensure you have access to an existing GroupShare server.
 The toolkit can interact with GroupShare to enhance project management and translation processes.

 ## Installation
+### **1. Using the MSI Installer**
+For a quicker and more streamlined installation, you can use the MSI installer.
+This method automates the entire process, saving you time and ensuring all necessary files are placed in the correct locations.

+1. **Download the MSI Installer**
+    - Download the MSI installer from the [official releases page](https://github.com/RWS/Sdl-studio-powershell-toolkit/releases).

+2. **Run the MSI Installer**
+    - Double-click the downloaded MSI file to begin the installation process.
+    - Follow the on-screen prompts to install the toolkit.
+The installer will automatically place the necessary scripts and modules in the correct directories.
+3. **Verify Installation**
+    - After the installation is complete, verify that the toolkit has been correctly installed by checking the installation path.

+### **2. Manual Installation**
+If you prefer to manually install the toolkit, follow these steps:

 1. **Download the Files:**
     - Ensure you have downloaded all necessary files for the toolkit, including the sample roundtrip scripts and PowerShell modules.
 These files are available at the [official releases page](https://github.com/RWS/Sdl-studio-powershell-toolkit/releases).
 Be sure to download the latest release to ensure you have the most up-to-date version of the toolkit.
     - After downloading, you may need to **unblock the zip file**.
 For instructions on how to unblock files, see [Ensuring File Permissions for Toolkit File](#ensuring-file-permissions-for-toolkit-files).